 How Long Will My Salsa Keep?

-You can keep your salsa in cold storage – a refrigerator or a root cellar/basement if kept at 50 degrees or less.
-For long-term storage, the upper 30s and 40s work best.
+You can keep your homemade salsa in cold storage for a short time (such as a root cellar/basement kept at 50 degrees or less).
+For longer-term storage, temperatures in the upper 30s and 40s work best.

-It will last for months and even up to a year and a half in the fridge.
+Your fermented salsa condiment will last for months (and even up to a year and a half) in the fridge.

 Watching for Mold